pikawika/VUB-RL/homework/1-bandits/README.md

     )
 ```

 As you can see, in the case there are few samples we have an agent that performs more greedy due to a lower weighting factor C for the UCB and initialisation of 0.
 On the contrary, when there are many samples, we allow for more exploration by increasing the weighting factor C for the UCB and using the optimal value as the initial value.
-Neither of the two uses the recency weighted average as we believe it to be unnecessary in this setting.
+Neither of the two uses the recency weighted average as we believe it to be unnecessary in this setting, but it is available in case there would be a moving target for example.

 ### Results

 We consider three experiments of which each was performed 10 times.
-The results of these experiments are available in the `experiment_results.xlsx` Excel file:
+The results of these experiments are available in the `experiment_results.xlsx` Excel file.
+A textual summary as well as an overview table is given below.

 - 120 samples, corresponding to 5 days of supercomputer time if 1 action corresponds with 1 hour (24 * 5 = 120)
    - The average total reward is: 30.4119
    - The average reward per action is: 0.2534
    - 8/10 times arm 0 was most chosen, the other 2 this was arm 1
    - When arm 0 is most chosen, it is on average chosen 14.1667% of the time
-- 1000 samples, to test the performance of a less greedy agent on a relative small sample size
+- 1000 samples, to test the performance of a less greedy agent on a relatively small sample size
    - The average total reward is: 254.0991
    - The average reward per action is: 0.2540
    - 8/10 times arm 0 was most chosen, the other 2 this was arm 1 and 7